ZupIT/charlescd/CONTRIBUTING.md

 All your submissions needs a review before being merged.

 ### **Continuous Integration**
-To ensure CharlesCD is always stable, **all submissions must go through our CI pipeline.** This is part of the process of making changes and includes everyone, even CharlesCD core team members.
+**All submissions must go through our CI pipeline** to ensure CharlesCD is always stable.
+This is part of the process of making changes and includes everyone, even CharlesCD core team members.
 - **CharlesCD CI is based on GitHub Actions** so you are able to execute it on your own fork too and all pushes or pull requests to the main branch will be checked.
 It is a good way to get some feedback before get back your changes to original CharlesCD repo.